Bassoon courses and projects

 Higham Hall, near Bassenthwaite lake

-5 days (4 nights) for just £535, inclusive of excellent accommodation, superb Cumbrian food and spectacular views of the Lakeland hills.
+Looking forward to five days (4 nights) of 'bassoonery' and musical inspiration - and all for just £560, inclusive of excellent accommodation, superb Cumbrian food and spectacular views of the Lakeland hills.

 If you love bassoon playing and you want to explore ways of making it easier and more enjoyable, this is the course for you!